Aims

 This trip marks the beginning of a collaboration with the plastic surgery department at Muhimbili National Hospital with the objectives to:

-1. Assist in growing their current plastic surgery training programme through offering fellowships, encouraging attendance of BFIRST webinars, identify areas for improvement in their Masters in Surgery curriculum, and regular in-person training from the BFIRST team.
+- Assist in growing their current plastic surgery training programme through offering fellowships, encouraging attendance of BFIRST webinars, identify areas for improvement in their Master of Science curriculum, and regular in-person training from the BFIRST team.

 Further to this, we hope to continue growing our links with the referral hospitals Tumbi and Temeki, providing training and collaborating on establishing a streamlined service locally and sustainably.